Although no special application is required for admission to the major, majors are required to:

 NOTE: The following revised requirements are in effect for students who matriculated September 2014 and after.
 Students who matriculated prior to September 2014 should consult the College Catalog archives for the requirements that pertain to them.

 I. Statistics/Methodology Sequence

-Psychology majors are required to complete PSYC 20100 Psychological Statistics and PSYC 20200 Psychological Research Methods by the end of their third year.
+By the end of their third year, psychology majors are required to complete PSYC 20200 Psychological Research Methods and one of the following statistics courses: PSYC 20250 Introduction to Statistical Concepts and Methods OR PSYC 20100 Psychological Statistics OR STAT 22000 Statistical Methods and Applications.
 However, it is strongly recommended that these courses be taken as early as possible as they provide foundational concepts that facilitate understanding of subject area courses.
-These two courses cover the conceptual and methodological issues (Psy Rsch Meth) and the statistical methods (Psych Stats) used in psychological science and are typically taught in Autumn and Winter Quarters.
-These two courses may be taken in either order, PSYC 20100 does not serve as a prerequisite for PSYC 20200.
+These two courses cover the conceptual and methodological issues (Psy Rsch Meth) and the statistical methods (Intro to Stat Concpt and Meth) used in psychological science and are typically taught in Autumn and Winter Quarters.
+These two courses may be taken in either order.

-Examination Credit for PSYC 20100 Psychological Statistics or STAT 22000 Statistical Methods and Applications will not count toward the requirements for the major.
-Students with credit for PSYC 20100 or STAT 22000 should replace that requirement with a higher level Statistics course or an additional psychology elective.
+Examination Credit for PSYC 20250 Introduction to Statistical Concepts and Methods, PSYC 20100 Psychological Statistics, or STAT 22000 Statistical Methods and Applications will not count toward the requirements for the major.
+Students with credit for PSYC 20250, PSYC 20100, or STAT 22000 should replace that requirement with a higher level Statistics course or an additional psychology elective.

 II.
 Breadth requirement

 Students are required to take 4 of the following 5 courses.
 Each of these courses will be offered every year.

 - Social Psychology (Psych 20600)

 - At least six additional courses (for a major total of twelve), are to be chosen from among the courses offered by the Department of Psychology.